danyaberezun/KEEPs/README.md

 ### Sources

-> TODO: what exactly are these Sources about and how they are different, for example, from the references above?
-> romanv: random papers about GADT use-cases and random Scala libraries with GADT usages.
-Not sure if it is useful
+> Here we have an assortment of papers about GADT use-cases / Scala libraries with GADT usages, which show the advantages and the feasibility of GADT-style inference.

 * https://github.com/higherkindness/mu-scala
 * https://github.com/AdrielC/free-arrow